Complaint Handling Code 2024 FAQs

 If it remains unclear whether an expression of dissatisfaction is intended as a complaint, the landlord should be proactive in clarifying this with the resident.

-It is especially important that staff are able to identify where a resident may be vulnerable and has difficulty articulating their complaint or accessing and following the landlord’s complaints procedure.
+It is especially important that staff can identify where a resident may be vulnerable and has difficulty articulating their complaint or accessing and following the landlord’s complaints procedure.
 Landlords should ensure there are appropriate procedures in place to support vulnerable residents through the complaints process.

-We recommend that all appropriate customer facing staff have complaint handling, customer service and customer vulnerability training that is refreshed regularly.
+We would also recommend that customer service and customer vulnerability training is refreshed regularly.

 -